publications

 2018

-- ACM CCSScreaming Channels: When Electromagnetic Side Channels Meet Radio TransceiversGiovanni Camurati, Sebastian Poeplau, Marius Muench, Tom Hayes, and Aurélien FrancillonIn Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security, 2018
+- Screaming Channels: When Electromagnetic Side Channels Meet Radio TransceiversGiovanni Camurati, Sebastian Poeplau, Marius Muench, Tom Hayes, and Aurélien FrancillonIn 2018 ACM SIGSAC Conference on Computer and Communications Security (ACM CCS 2018), 2018

 3rd place at CSAW Europe 2018